shrinerb/shrine/doc/plugins/atomic_helpers.md

 attacher.abstract_atomic_persist(original_file, **options)
 ```

-If you want to execute some code before persistence, you can pass a block:
+If you want to execute some code after the attachment change check but before
+persistence, you can pass a block:

 ```rb
 attacher.abstract_atomic_persist(**options) do |reloaded_attacher|